movicha/play/play-mailer/README.md

-# play-mailer - an extension to the Typesafe mailer plugin for Play!
+# play-mailer - An extension to the Typesafe mailer plugin for Play!
 Framework 2 (Java)

 This plugin uses concepts from [Play20StartApp][] to make sending emails (text, html, mixed) easier.
 A sample is included.